 System Call & Protection

-- how threads invoke system calls in order to communicate with each other
+- how threads invoke system calls in order to communicate with each other;

 Exception handling

 An exception happens if something goes wrong when the CPU executes an instruction.
 For example, an exception would happen when an instruction tries to access the memory at an invalid address.
 Instead of ignoring the problem and proceeding to the next instruction, the CPU automatically jumps to a special function called an exception handler, just like how the CPU jumps to the interrupt handler when receiving a timer interrupt.
-Indeed, we will use the same function to handle both interrupts and exceptions and use the mcause
+Indeed, we will use the same function to handle interrupts and exceptions, and then use the so-called mcause

 The mcause